-Tourism and Recreation Management is one of three concentrations in the Department of Recreation, Parks and Tourism at Radford University.
-Upon successful completion of the program, students can find employment in resorts, municipal parks and recreation systems, convention and visitors bureaus, tourism marketing organizations youth services non profit agencies, destination management organizations, cruise ships, and private agencies.
+Tourism and Special Events is one of three concentrations in the Department of Recreation, Parks and Tourism at Radford University.
+Upon successful completion of the program, you can find employment in resorts, municipal parks and recreation systems, convention and visitors bureaus, tourism marketing organizations, youth services nonprofit agencies, destination management organizations, cruise ships and private agencies.

-All courses in the tourism and recreation management concentration incorporate “real world” practice.
+All courses in the tourism and special events concentration incorporate “real world” practice.
 Practitioners visit classes to share their expertise and experience in the field.
-Those taking RCPT 431 Managing Travel Resources visit regional attractions and learn from managers and owners the challenges of operating a tourism establishment.
-Courses in tourism marketing, commercial recreation, and special event management are also available.
+An opportunity for a four-week field course in locations such as the Bahamas, Florida Keys and France are also offered.
+These courses are aimed at exposing students to international tourism, island resort experiences and water-based adventure travel with sailing, snorkeling, diving and cruise ship experiences.
+Those taking RCPT 431, Managing Travel Resources, visit regional attractions and learn from managers and owners the challenges of operating a tourism establishment.
+Courses in tourism marketing, commercial recreation, and special event management, and sustainable tourism are also available.

 Core degree requirements are accredited by the National Recreation and Park Association.
 Upon graduation, all students are qualified to take the Certified Park and Recreation Professional (CPRP) examination.
 Courses in advanced recreation administration and ethical issues are also available for those interested in a career in recreation management.